spasimir21/tflite-helper/README.md

 A Simple Library That Helps You Run TFLite Models in the Browser.

-_Base code was taken from https://github.com/Volcomix/virtual-background_
+_Base code taken from https://github.com/Volcomix/virtual-background_

 # Installation